 5.1.
 Critical Analysis:

-Organic growth is the growth rate that a company can achieve by enhancing its output and sale other than merging or acquiring the subsidiary companies.
-To some extent, organic growth is better for the companies because when the company sets a goal and does its best to achieve that goal without involving and dividing its efforts to other tasks.
-Companies following the organic growth can easily meet their liabilities and increase the wealth of shareholders.
+Organic growth is the growth rate that a company can achieve by enhancing its output and sales rather than merging or acquiring subsidiary companies.
+To some extent, organic growth is better for the companies because when the company sets a goal and does its best to achieve that goal without involving and dividing its efforts into other tasks.
+Companies following organic growth can easily meet their liabilities and increase the wealth of shareholders.

-For more understanding, if there are two companies A and B. Company A is growing at a constant rate of 8% but the company B’s growing rate after a decision is 20%.
+For more understanding, if there are two companies, A and B. Company A is growing at a constant rate of 8%, but company B’s growth rate after a decision is 20%.
 The investors would probably want to invest in company B because of its growth rate.
-But actually, Company B purchased its competitors due to the decrease in their sale of 5%.
-By acquiring its competitors the risk of company B increases as well, But company A’s risk is same.
-So the better option for investment is A.
+But actually, Company B purchased its competitors due to the decrease in their sales of 5%.
+By acquiring its competitors, the risk of Company B increases as well, but Company A’s risk is the same.
+So, the better option for investment is A.

 The acquisition is basically the inorganic growth of a company.
 It is done when a company wants to minimize the threats of competitors.
 In acquisition, a company buys not all but 50% of the stake to control it.
-Acquiring company take all the decisions related to production, financing, and operating.
+The acquiring company takes all the decisions related to production, financing, and operation.

-In case of goodway plc if company focus on the organic growth rate it is beneficial for the company because the current financial position is in favor of organic growth.
+In the case of Goodway plc, if the company focuses on the organic growth rate, it is beneficial for the company because the current financial position is in favor of organic growth.
 If the company invests in other projects related to their production their risk will remain constant.
-The bondholders and shareholder will not put extra pressure on the financial disasters.
-With constant growth goodway plc will be able to meet all its liabilities.
+The bondholders and shareholders will not put extra pressure on the financial disasters.
+With constant growth, goodway plc will be able to meet all its liabilities.

-If the company invests in the Noggins plc this would be a riskier investment.
-The target company has beta more than 1 which is much risky.
-By acquiring Noggins plc the weighted average cost of capital will increase because equity holders and bondholder will ask for more return.
-The overall liabilities will also increase which is a negative sign for goodway because they already have high debt to equity ratio.
-So goodway should focus on the organic growth.
+If the company invests in the Noggins plc, this would be a riskier investment.
+The target company has a beta of more than 1, which is very risky.
+By acquiring Noggins plc, the weighted average cost of capital will increase because equity holders and bondholders will ask for more return.
+The overall liabilities will also increase, which is a negative sign for Goodway because it already has a high debt-to-equity ratio.
+So, good way should focus on organic growth.

 References: